elclanrs/jq-idealforms-old/README.md

 ```

 ####`reload`
 Re-attach events and re-adjust the form.
-Use this method when modifying the html or the options of the form.
+Use this method when modifying the html or when manually editing the options of the form.

 **chainable:** yes
 ```javascript